wsilva/play-with-docker.github.io/_posts/2017-02-28-linux-registry-part1.markdown

 Docker uses the hostname from the full image name to determine which registry to use.
 We can build images and include the local registry hostname in the image tag, or use the `docker tag` command to add a new tag to an existing image.

-These commands pull a public image from Docker Hub, tag it for use in the private registry with the full name `127.0.0.1:5000/hello-world`, and then push it to the registry:
+These commands pull a public image from Docker Store, tag it for use in the private registry with the full name `127.0.0.1:5000/hello-world`, and then push it to the registry:

 ```.term1
 docker tag hello-world 127.0.0.1:5000/hello-world